MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/sandboxes-in-non-modern-skus.md

 ﻿---
-title: Sandboxes In Non-Modern SKUs - Azure Data Explorer
+title: Sandboxes in VM sizes not supporting nested virtualization - Azure Data Explorer
 description: This article describes Sandboxes limitations in non-modern skus in Azure Data Explorer. ms.reviewer: ms.topic: reference ms.date: 11/12/2022
 ---
-# Sandboxes in Non-Modern VM sizes
+# Sandboxes in VM sizes not supporting nested virtualization

 ## Prerequisites and limitations
 * Sandboxes that run on [non-modern VM sizes](#virtual-machine-sizes) are subject to the following limitations: